exercism/go/exercises/concept/gross-store/.docs/instructions.md

 To implement this, you'll need to:

 - Return `false` if the given `unit` is not in the `units` map.
-- Otherwise add the item to the customer `bill`, indexed by the item name, then return `true`.
+- Otherwise, add the item to the customer `bill`, indexed by the item name, then return `true`.
 - If the item is already present in the bill, increase its quantity by the amount that belongs to the provided `unit`.

 ```go